hamzausmanghani/Image-separation-from-Collage/README.md

 # Image-separation-from-Collage

 ## NEED:
-There are alot of collage maker softwares available but here you go with collage spillter.
+There are alot of collage maker softwares available but here you go with collage splitter.

 ## ABOUT PROJECT:
 It's an AI project which extract all images from collage.<br>